ctcl-bregis/ctclsite-content/pages/projects/mct2/old/power/power.md

 See page [SMEC Power Management](../smec/power/)

 ### System on Module
 The System on Module, the LattePanda Mu, is powered from VSYS through a load switch.
+The System on Module has a wide voltage input with a range of 9 to 20 volts.

 The load switch used for switching power to the system on module is the Infineon BTS7006-1EPP.
 The BTS7006-1EPP has a sense pin that is used for power monitoring.
 This is an analog output that is read by SMEC through a resistor and protection circuit.